 Mark Johnson is the Executive Director of the World Affairs Council of Montana and a Mansfield adjunct professor at the University of Montana.
 He spent 30 years in the U.S. State Department as a diplomat, serving in the Middle East, Africa and Asia.

-Paul Lauren is the first Regents Professor ever named by The University of Montana.
+Paul Lauren is the first Regents Professor ever named by the University of Montana.
 He is an internationally-recognized authority on diplomacy, international relations, and human rights.
-Professor Lauren has written many books on these subjects, been nominated for the Pulitzer Prize, and delivered invited addresses around the world and before the United Nations.
-He also served as the founding director of the Maureen and Mike Mansfield Center at The University of Montana and as the Mansfield Professor of Ethics and Public Affairs.
+Professor Lauren has written many books on these subjects, has been nominated for the Pulitzer Prize, and has delivered invited addresses around the world and before the United Nations.
+He also served as the founding director of the Maureen and Mike Mansfield Center at the University of Montana and as the Mansfield Professor of Ethics and Public Affairs.

 In 1994, he was among the founders of the Japan Friendship Club of Montana and has served as its president since then, coordinating with the Consulate-General of Japan in Seattle, Kumamoto Plaza in Helena and Montana's Office of Trade and International Relations, among others.
 In 2002, he received a special award for his efforts from Montana Governor Judy Martz and Kumamoto Governor Yoshiko Shiotani.

 As a leader in the national Society of Professional Journalists, he was chosen for SPJ's delegation to the first East Asia Journalists Forum in Seoul, South Korea in 2003.
 In 2009 and 2010, he partnered with the Mansfield Center to produce a video on the Confucius Institute and its efforts to bring Chinese language and culture instruction to Montana high school students.